 It solely depends on your objectives.
 So, NPS surveys concentrate on future buying intent and client loyalty, making them perfect for companies that want to measure customer satisfaction over time.

-Whereas CSAT surveys offer detailed insights into client perception, they normally involve questions regarding particular experiences or features evaluated on the fly.
+Whereas CSAT surveys offer detailed insights into client perception, they usually involve questions regarding particular experiences or features evaluated on the fly.

-CSAT is used by SaaS companies to make instant enhancements to their products, for example, to a freshly implemented feature.
+SaaS companies use CSAT to make instant enhancements to their products, for example, to a freshly implemented feature.

 Methodology to Boost Net Promoter Score (NPS)